Silanael/ardrive-get-files/README.md

 `npm start` OR `node index.js` OR `./index.js`

 ## Known issues
 - Moved/reuploaded/renamed files produce multiple entries.
+- Throws an exception if a private drive ID is used.
+CBA to fix.

 ## TODO (maybe)
 - An option to scan for drives.